First Time User? Enroll now.

 If you smoke or chew tobacco, stop.
 The nicotine from tobacco relaxes the valve between the esophagus and stomach (lower esophageal sphincter).
 This can allow stomach acid and juices, the chemicals that break down food in the stomach, to back up (reflux) into the esophagus, which causes heartburn.

 Because the nicotine in tobacco is addicting, stopping the use of tobacco is more difficult than simply changing a habit.
-Those who successfully quit using tobacco usually use a combination of strategies that may include:
+Those who successfully quit using tobacco usually use a combination of these strategies.

 Putting pressure on your stomach may push stomach juices into your esophagus, causing heartburn.
-Some ways to reduce heartburn include the following:
+Here are some things you can try.